Published: May 2018

 4. Some students and prospective students may provide details of their acupuncture background and training by email or online enquiry forms.
 We are unable to send or receive encrypted emails so you should be aware that any emails we send or receive may not be protected in transit.
 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send us is within the bounds of the law.

 5. We keep a permanent attendance register of students enrolled on our online training courses to keep a record of when you undertook a course for tax purposes and to secure potential evidence in the event of a criminal prosecution, civil litigation, insurance claim or complaint.
-This record is held in a locked filing cabinet in my home office for 7 years after your most recent training course, as per the requirements of the British Acupuncture Council and my insurers.
+This record is held in a locked filing cabinet in my home office for 7 years after your most recent training course, as per the requirements of my insurers.

 6. We upload the practice details you provide on completion of a course to our FACIALENHANCE® website with your consent.
 This enables prospective patients to contact you for treatment.
 These listings can be updated or removed at any time by contacting firstname.lastname@example.org